rimeto/ts-transform-optchain/README.md

 The `ts-transform-optchain` library is a TypeScript custom transformer to enable optional chaining with default value support. `ts-transform-optchain` helps the developer write less verbose code while preserving TypeScript typings when traversing deep property structures.
 This library serves as an interim solution for Optional Chaining until JavaScript/TypeScript introduce support for equivalent functionality in a future release (see: [Related Resources](#related)).

-`ts-transform-optchain` is a derivative of the ES6 Proxy based [`ts-optchain`](https://github.com/rimeto/ts-optchain) library.
-Unlike its predecessor, the transformed code produced by `ts-transform-optchain` is supported in ALL JavaScript environments without worry for ES6 Proxy support.

 For example, the code:

 ```typescript